patrick-kidger/torchcde/README.md

 spline = NaturalCubicSpline(t, coeffs)
 ```
 and then pass `spline` passed to `cdeint` as its `X` argument.
 See [example.py](./example/example.py).

+#### Differences between interpolation methods
+- Natural cubic splines: these are non-causal, but are very smooth, which makes them easy to integrate.
+Use `natural_cubic_spline_coeffs` and `NaturalCubicSpline`.
+- Linear interpolation: these are causal, but are not smooth, which makes them hard to integrate with adapative step size solvers, but still acceptable with fixed step size solvers.
+Use `linear_interpolation_coeffs` and `LinearInterpolation`.
+- Reparameterised linear interpolation: these are causal, and quite smooth, making them reasonably easy to integrate with adaptive step size solvers, but can be less accurate if using large step sizes in fixed step size solvers.
+Use `linear_interpolation_coeffs` and `LinearInterpolation(..., reparameterise=True)`.

+See [interpolation_comparison.py](./example/interpolation_comparison.py) for a comparison of the speed of each of these with adapative step size solvers.

 ## Extending the library
 If you're interested in extending `torchcontroldiffeq` then have a look at [EXTENDING.md](./EXTENDING.md) for extra help on how to do this.